 - Apple Cider Vinegar: The vinegar dissolves the ‘glue’ that the eggs use to attach to the hair.

 - 15 Drops of Tea Tree Oil: KILLS the lice and the eggs, as shown in this study.

 - Fine tooth comb: To properly comb out the lice and the eggs.

 - Shower caps: I found it easiest to have 2 for each head being treated / cloth is ok but might soak through.

 - Masking tape or hair pins: to fasten the shower caps completely closed.

 - Shampoo: A shampoo specifically made for prevention and treatment of lice is best.
-Most of them out there are toxic, but there is a great and effective one that’s not here: Lice Prevention Shampoo (Find under the HAIR CARE tab through the link).
+Most of them out there are toxic, but there is a great and effective one that’s not here: Lice Prevention Shampoo.

 - Towels: We used these to protect the children’s clothing from stains.

-Step 5: Comb hair out very carefully to pick away any eggs then rinse again, this time we used a nice shampoo, to get rid of the vinegar smell.
+Comb hair out very carefully to pick away any eggs then rinse again, using a nice shampoo, to get rid of the vinegar smell.
 That’s it, the hair is done.

 Follow Up & Prevention